-Property and equipment are stated at cost less accumulated depreciation.
+Property and equipment are stated at cost less accumulated depreciation and are included in other assets on the balance sheets.
 Depreciation expense is calculated using the straight-line method over the estimated useful life of the respective asset and begins at the time the asset is placed into service.
 Maintenance and repairs are charged to expense as incurred, and improvements are capitalized.